7coil/dmail/server/markdown/privacy.md

 Moustacheminer Server Services have registered with the Information Commissioner's Office as a data controller, as a UK based controller storing personal information.

-DPA ICO Registration Number: TODO
+Registration reference: ZA273490

 #### Subject Access Request

 You have the right to obtain a copy of information held about you.
-In order to do so, you will need to undergo a Subject Access Request.P lease send a Discord Direct Message to `7coil#3175` requesting a SAR of your information.
+In order to do so, you will need to undergo a Subject Access Request.
+Please send a Discord Direct Message to `7coil#3175` requesting a SAR of your information, or to the address listed on the ICO website.

 ##### If you wish to obtain a paper copy, please include: